valiantCreator/last-checked-in-app/README.md

 - **Intuitive Date Display:** Snooze dates are reflected as the next check-in, and check-ins due today are labeled "Today".
 - **Custom Snooze Durations:** Allows users to input a custom number of days to snooze a reminder.
 - **Refactored Contact Card UI:** A cleaner "summary" view and an expandable "detailed" view for contact cards.
-- **Favorite/Pin Contacts:** Users can pin their most important contacts.
+- **Favorite/Pin Contacts:** Users can pin important contacts.
 A star icon on each contact card toggles the pinned status.
 Pinned contacts appear in a separate "Pinned" section at the top of the main list for easy access.
 This section is temporarily hidden when a search or filter is active.
 - **Calendar Export (.ics):** Allows users to export their contacts' birthdays and check-in reminders into a universal `.ics` file format, compatible with Google Calendar, Outlook, Apple Calendar, and others.
-    - An "Export" button in the header opens a modal with options.
-    - Users can choose to export birthdays (as recurring annual events) and/or check-ins.
-    - For check-ins, users can select a specific time window (next 7, 30, 365 days, or all upcoming) to prevent calendar clutter.
-    - The system intelligently generates all recurring check-ins for a contact within the selected time window.
-    - If both birthdays and check-ins are selected, the modal provides separate download links for each file (`birthdays.ics` and a dynamically named check-ins file, e.g., `checkins_next_30_days.ics`).
+- **(NEW) Batch Actions:** Allows users to select multiple contacts to perform bulk operations.
+A contextual toolbar appears at the bottom of the screen with options to Archive, Snooze, or Delete all selected contacts at once.
+- **(NEW) Backend Security:** The backend API is now protected with rate limiting to prevent spam/abuse and input validation (using Zod schemas) to reject malformed requests, ensuring data integrity and app stability.

 ---